TGyAlDeen/B3ati/README.md

-# B3ati is SQL injection error based scanner
+# B3ati is WebApp crawler & SQL injection error based scanner
 This application is mainly for beginners and students in the field of information security software developement, this application was my BSc graduate project.
 I hope this application could be start for a better projects.
 # Programming tools: